michel4j/django-reportcraft/docs/source/usage.rst

 - Model: The model to use for the data source.
 Select a model from the dropdown list.
 Only models that are part of applications whose `app_label` is included in the REPORTCRAFT_APPS setting list will be available.
 - Group Expressions: For each group field, you can provide an expression to use for grouping the data.
-The expression should be a valid `Expression`.
+The expression should be a valid :ref:`Expression <expressions>`.
 See the Expressions section below.

 .. image:: static/model-form.png
   :width: 100%